Please direct your questions or interest to firstname.lastname@example.org.

 Global Professional Training: East and Southeast Asia

-Texas Global is pleased to announce that the will take place virtually throughout the month of October.
-The two-day conference, coupled with follow-on workshops and career panels, will further your knowledge of East and Southeast Asia and provide you with resources for seeking careers that engage with the region.
+Texas Global is pleased to announce the 2023 Global Professional Training: East and Southeast Asia Symposium!
+This year’s in-person event will take place January 21, 2023.
+The one-day symposium will include interactive panel discussions and workshops, an information fair, and career panels that will further your knowledge of East and Southeast Asia and provide you with resources for seeking careers that engage with the region.

 The symposium will include:

-- Expert panels and in-depth discussions covering geo-political and socio-economic trends, social movements, and popular/traditional culture
+- Expert speakers and in-depth discussions covering Asia’s geopolitical and socioeconomic trends

 We invite you to participate in this opportunity to learn more about a diverse, dynamic, and critical region of the world.